Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 An ESP32-based version could transmit compost data to a web dashboard.

-Threshold logic could alert the user when compost conditions suggest the pile should be turned or watered.
+Threshold logic could alert the user when compost conditions suggest the pile should be turned, watered, or balanced with additional dry carbon-rich material.

 Why This Matters for Sustainable Development

 Waste systems are infrastructure, even when they operate at household or community scale.
-Composting is one of the clearest examples of how biological cycles, waste reduction, and circular resource use intersect.
+Composting is one of the clearest examples of how biological cycles, waste reduction, soil health, nutrient recovery, and circular resource use intersect.

 This Arduino compost monitoring system demonstrates the underlying logic at a small scale: measure the process, interpret the conditions, and use that information to manage resources more intelligently.